Fernanda-Kipper/Readme-Templates/simple/backend.md

 <h2 id="technologies">💻 Technologies</h2>

 - list of all technologies you used
-- react
+- Java
-- styled components
+- MongoDB
-- another example
+- NodeJS

 <h2 id="started">🚀 Getting started</h2>